tahabisginsoftware/Technews/README.md

-# newsApp
+# Technews

-A news app made with react-native.
+A news app about tech made with react-native.